vtex-apps/release-notes/docs/2019-week-43-44/sku-selector.md

 ## What you need to do

-If you want the SKU selector to be displayed on Shelves and Search Result Pages, you can access the Product Summary SKU Selector [documentation](https://vtex.io/docs/app/vtex.product-summary/product-summary-sku-selector).
+If you want the SKU selector to be displayed on Shelves and Search Result Pages, you can access the Product Summary SKU Selector [**documentation**](https://vtex.io/docs/app/vtex.product-summary/product-summary-sku-selector).

-For more on the SKU selector images, access the recipe [Configuring custom images for the SKU Seletor](https://vtex.io/docs/recipes/layout/configuring-custom-images-for-the-sku-selector).
+For more on the SKU selector images, access the recipe [**Configuring custom images for the SKU Seletor**](https://vtex.io/docs/recipes/layout/configuring-custom-images-for-the-sku-selector).